Our 50 Best Christmas Recipes

 Get our recipe for a Key Lime Pie.

 Classic Herb Roast Chicken with Root Vegetables

 This roast chicken recipe produces a bird so moist, no other main course will do.
-Plus, it's simple enough to make on a weeknight, but still impressive enough to whip up if you're hosting a holiday dinner party, too.
+Plus, it's simple enough to make on a weeknight but still impressive enough to whip up for a holiday.